stablecog/stablecog/README.md

 # Stablecog - [stablecog.com](https://stablecog.com)

 This is an app made with [SvelteKit](https://kit.svelte.dev) for connecting to [Stable Diffusion](https://github.com/CompVis/stable-diffusion) cogs and creating AI generated images.
 For more info on cogs, you can check out: [Replicate](https://replicate.com).
-The app knows how to communicate with the this cog to generate images: [Stable Diffusion Cog](https://replicate.com/stability-ai/stable-diffusion).
+The app knows how to communicate with this specific cog to generate images: [Stable Diffusion Cog](https://replicate.com/stability-ai/stable-diffusion).
 However, as long as your cog has the endpoints and the parameters the app uses, it'll work.

 ---